isabellyrocha/pipetune/README.md

 ```Shell
 $ pip3 install keras keras-tuner scipy scikit.-learn tensorflow
 ```
+<a name="input.data"></a>
+## Input Data

+> The input data is formatted in h5py.
+The binaries are not uploaded to this repository because of file size limitations.
+Please request binaries!

 <a name="online"></a>
 ## Running Offline Tuning Experiments
 > Navigate to the single-node-setup/offline directory